xadamxk/MMM-LOLESPORTS-SCHEDULES/readme.md

 | `showTournamentBlock` | boolean | false | Show tournament block (ie. Playoffs - Round 1) after start date.|

 ### League Ids
-League Ids are obtained by navigating to `https://lolesports.com/schedule`, opening dev tools, selecting a league filter, and finding the league id in the network panel.
+League Ids are obtained by navigating to `https://lolesports.com/en-US/leagues`, opening dev tools, selecting a league filter, and finding the league id in the network panel in the `/api/gql` request.

 | **League** | **League Id** |
 | --- | --- |